 Step 7: Click Finish, and then navigate to where you saved the ISO.

-Step 8: Double click to launch the ISO file.
-Look for the Setup icon, and click it, and follow the instructions on your screen to downgrade back to Windows 10.
+Step 8: Double-click to launch the ISO file.
+Look for the Setup icon and click it, then follow the instructions on your screen to downgrade back to Windows 10.

 It's essential to thoroughly test and evaluate Windows 11 within the initial 10-day period to determine your satisfaction with the operating system.
 If the 10-day grace period has passed, the sole method for uninstalling

 - This new Windows 11 shortcut made using my PC so much easier

 - You can use Microsoft Teams to send text messages.
 Here’s how

 - Here’s how the M3 Max chip compares to the most powerful Windows laptops